 The single most important factor in whether a vasectomy reversal procedure will be successful is the interval in time (years) between vasectomy and vasectomy reversal.
 Theoretically, the sperm recovery rate drops two percent every year after vasectomy.
 This is because the likelihood of obstruction in the epididymis increases—especially after 7-10 years.
 Many men, however, do not develop any obstructions after 15, even 20 years, and may therefore expect a better sperm recovery success rate with a vas-to-vas procedure.

-Based on all of the cases with the reported semen analysis results, the sperm recovery rate (Patency Success Rate) in our clinic is about 90 within nine years of vasectomy, 80% from 10 to 14 years of vasectomy, and 60% from 15 to 25 years of vasectomy.
+Based on the reported semen analysis results in the patients with good quality of fluid in their vas deferens, the sperm recovery rate (Patency Success Rate) in our clinic is up to 80-90% within eight years of vasectomy, 70% from 9 to 14 years of vasectomy, and 55% from 15 to 25 years of vasectomy.